hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-this alone is cause for concern, but what's worse is that what we were afraid of happening happened: some normalization implementations cared about only the first part (they checked for missing requireds againt whether each association has a `parameter_arity` of `one`); and other implementations honored the second part (i.e they effectively skipped a missing requireds check when all are required); making for implementations of normalization near required-ness that were globally inconsistent.
+this alone is cause for concern, but what's worse is that what we were afraid of happening happened: some normalization implementations cared about only the first part (they checked for missing requireds against whether each association has a `parameter_arity` of `one`); and other implementations honored the second part (i.e they effectively skipped a missing requireds check when all are required); making for implementations of normalization near required-ness that were globally inconsistent.